-How to Restore a Previous Version of a Device Driver in Windows 11
+How to Roll Back Device Drivers in Windows 11

 The post provides instructions on how to reverse a device driver update in Windows 11 when the new driver creates performance issues.
 It offers step-by-step guidance on accessing the System Settings pane, using the Device Manager to locate and select the problematic driver, and utilizing the Roll Back Drive function to restore the previously functional…

-Windows Update generally looks for driver updates and installs them for your computer.
-However, you also have the option to install and update device drivers manually.
-In some cases, when you install a new device driver, the new driver may introduce other problems and not perform as expected, introducing stability issues.
+However, you also have the option to manually install and update device drivers.
+In some cases, when you install a new device driver, it may cause additional problems and may not function as expected, leading to potential stability issues.

-If you have installed a new driver and it’s causing you problems, you can roll back the driver to the previous stable version, and the steps below will show you how to do that in Windows 11.
+If you’ve installed a new driver that is causing issues, you can revert to the previous stable version by following the steps outlined below for Windows 11.

-How to revert to previous device drivers in Windows 11
+How to revert to the previous device drivers in Windows 11

 When an update doesn’t go as planned and introduces stability issues with Windows, you can roll back the driver to the previously known working driver.